brandynwilliams/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React makes scalability easier by allowing us to create components.
+All components can be reused and specific data can be passed as needed.
+It saves us time and resources while reducing the amount of code needed.

 1. Describe component state.

+Component state is basically an object that holds data that may change and if it does change it effects what component will render.

 1. Describe props.

+Props are slices of state/data that are passed from parent to child.
+Slices of state are then used to determine how a component looks and what it renders.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+It can be changing data outside of the function being called, an api call, or a few others.
+We can sync effects in a react component to changes of certain state or props using the useEffect hook.